Who benefits from Nigeria's election delay?

 The Independent National Electoral Commission (Inec) has given several reasons for the delay, including attempted sabotage and logistical issues such as bad weather and problems with delivering the ballot papers.

-The governing All Progressives Congress (APC) and its main challenger, the People's Democratic Party (PDP), have both condemned the postponement and accused each other of trying to manipulate the vote.
+Chama tawala cha All Progressives Congress (APC) na mpinzani wake mkuu, People's Democratic Party (PDP), vimelaumiana kwa kujaribu kuiba have both condemned the postponement and accused each other of trying to manipulate the vote.

 So does the delay favour anyone?